Cyphrme/Style/README.md

 ###Table and Column Naming and Casing
 Don't use a prefix for table native columns.
 For example, in a `users` table a `password` column should not be prefixed with table information.
 Some sort of prefix may be ideal when referring to foreign keys.

-Tables should be plural and native columns should be singular.
+Tables should be plural and native columns should be singular (see http://stackoverflow.com/a/338606/1923095 for a nice explanation).
 The exception is for foreign keys, which should be plural to signify that they are a foreign key.

 Table names and columns are considered to be all in the same case.
 Do no use camel casing and use underscores to separate words.